Central Air Conditioners

-Central air conditioner must be used as the primary cooling source, serving fifty percent or more of the home.
+Central air conditioner must be used as the primary cooling source, serving more than 50% of the home.
 Heat pumps and portable air conditioners (room or window) do not qualify for this incentive.

 Learn more about the benefits of energy-efficient central air conditioners by visiting this ENERGY STAR® page.

-You can use the Find a Residential Trade Ally Contractor page tool on Energy Trust’s website to search for Energy Trust trade ally contractors near you who install efficient central air conditioners.
+You can use the Find a Contractor Tool on Energy Trust’s website to search for Energy Trust trade ally contractors near you who install efficient central air conditioners.

-In addition to single-family properties, the central air conditioner incentive is available for townhomes, duplexes, triplexes and fourplexes.
+In addition to single-family properties, the central air conditioner incentive is available for side-by-side or duplex, triplex and fourplex properties.
 Visit the Energy Trust Multifamily Central Air Conditioner web page to learn more.

-No. This incentive is only available for central air conditioners which serve the majority the residence.
+No. This incentive is only available for central air conditioners that serve the majority of the residence.